The Flexography Process: A Look at Luminite Production

 STEP 3: RUBBER WRAP

 Primers and adhesives are then carefully applied to the units maintaining controlled thickness specifications.
 There can be anywhere from 1 to 3 applications depending on the elastomer being applied.
+Specified dry times between coats and before elastomer application are carefully monitored to ensure bonding integrity.

 The elastomer is applied to the unit using specialized elastomer strip-building equipment.
 Rubber strips are fed into a machine where the rubber is heated and extruded through multiple strainer screens to ensure no contaminants are in the final product.